 There are seven conservation areas in the borough:

 - The Severn Gorge

 To define why an area is of special architectural interest, the Government required local planning authorities to undertake an appraisal for each conservation area.

 View information about planning permission for certain works in conservation areas:

 Within a conservation area you may need planning permission for certain works that you otherwise would not but you still have many ‘permitted development rights’ for some works, minor changes and extensions without consent.
 Even where permission is required, this does not necessarily mean that no alterations will be possible, but that we must take into account the overall historic character and appearance of the area when making planning decisions.
 We will always try to negotiate alternative solutions that meet your requirements but still respect the character of the area.

-The Council has issued a Supplementary Planning Document for Shop Fronts and Signage Design Guidance in Conservation Areas.
+The Council has also issued a Supplementary Planning Document for shop fronts and signage design guidance in conservation areas.

-- demolish a building which does not exceed 115 cubic metres
+- a detached building of over 115 cubic metres

-- take down any wall, gate or fence which is less than 1m high where abutting a highway or less than 2m high elsewhere.
+- a wall, gate or fence of more than 1m adjacent to a highway, or 2m elsewhere.